hpwit/I2SClocklessVirtualLedDriver/README.md

 * RGBW
     * SK6812.

-If you are using RGB led type then this library is fully compatible with fastLED library (in which you cand find my previous version of  my I2S driver).
+If you are using RGB led type then this library is fully compatible with fastLED library objects

 ### Why have I rewritten the library ?
 I have rewritten the library out of the FastLED framework  to allow easier testing but also create a pixel pusher independant of the library you want to use.
 Once totally done I will certainly re-merge it with the FasLED library.